davidlinke/davidlinke.github.io/README.md

 # Grab your umbrella?

-A utilitarian website designed to quickly let you know if you should grab your umbrella on your way out today.
+A responsively designed utilitarian website that quickly lets you know if you should grab your umbrella on your way out today.

 ![screenshot of page](https://github.com/davidlinke/davidlinke.github.io/blob/master/images/home.png 'Screenshot of page')